What is the meaning of the numbers that we see on Tiger turrets?

 The identity of the Tiger's battalion was considered sensitive intelligence and was not painted explicitly on the tank.
 It was indicated by a logo, or not at all.

-Standalone Tiger companies were placed in divisions that already had several tank companies, resulting in Tiger numbers that began with "4", "7", "8", "9" or "13".
-Only LSSAH Tigers ever had 4-digit numbers.
-This one illustrates a style where the company number is painted the largest.
+Embedded Tiger companies were added to divisions that already had tank companies, resulting in Tiger numbers that began with "4", "7", "8", "9" or "13".
+The 13th company of LSSAH is the only Tiger unit that ever used 4-digit numbers.
+They would paint the company number larger than the tank's number, as you see here.

-Three of the standalone Tiger companies were designated "Schwer" (heavy) companies at various times, so their Tigers then had numbers preceded by "S".
+Three of the embedded Tiger companies were designated "Schwer" (heavy) companies at various times, so their Tigers then had numbers preceded by "S".

 Other examples of "letter" identifiers are the full-sized Tiger battalion of division "Grossdeutschland", which called its companies "A", "B" and "C"; and the tiny Kampfgruppe Schultz whose six Tigers had numbers prefixed with "F".

-Sometimes two-digit numbers were used.
-The 502 battalion was short of Tigers in early 1943 and so organised them as a single company.
+Short identifiers were sometimes used, with part of the identifier being either implicit or inapplicable.
+For example, the 502 battalion was short of Tigers in early 1943 and so organised as a single company, with 2-digit numbers.

-s.Pz.Abt.506 was a full battalion, with each company's Tigers numbered from 1 to 14, i.e. it had no platoons.
+s.Pz.Abt.506 was a full battalion, with each company's Tigers numbered from 1 to 14, i.e. it had no platoon structure.
 The colour of the digits denoted the company.

 Sometimes a unit had so few Tigers that it would use single-digit numbers.
-For example, "Grossdeutschland" numbered its Tigers from 1 to 9 at one time.
+For example, "Grossdeutschland" numbered its Tigers from 1 to 9 in Spring 1943.
 Company "Meyer" (shown here) had only 8 Tigers.

 s.Pz.Abt.502 is the most extreme case, with only 5 Tigers in January 1943.

-But single-digit numbers could also refer to the company itself, as in these examples from the second companies of s.Pz.Abt.502 and 508.
-In such cases the Tigers don't have individual identifiers.
+But single-digit numbers could also refer to the company rather than the vehicle.
+These examples are from the second companies of s.Pz.Abt.502 and 508.
+These Tigers don't have visible individual identifiers.

-The numbering of company command and battalion command Tigers is a distinct subject.
+The numbering of company command and battalion command Tigers is another topic, which I discuss separately.